codacy/docs/docs/repositories/files.md

 The **Quality Files page** displays the current code quality information for each analyzed file in your [enabled repository branches](../repositories-configure/managing-branches.md).

-By default, the page lists the files on the main branch of your repository but if you have [more than one branch enabled](../repositories-configure/managing-branches.md) you can use the drop-down list at the top of the page to display files on other branches.
+By default, the page lists the files on the main branch of your repository.
+However, if you have [more than one branch enabled](../repositories-configure/managing-branches.md), you can select other branches using the drop-down list at the top of the page.

 Codacy displays the following [code quality metrics](../faq/code-analysis/which-metrics-does-codacy-calculate.md) for each file, if available:

--   Grade
+-   **Grade:** Overall grade of the file
--   Number of issues
+-   **Issues:** Number of issues in the file
--   Complexity
+-   **Complexity:** Cyclomatic complexity of the file
--   Duplication
+-   **Duplication:** Number of duplicated code blocks in the file
--   Code coverage
+-   **Coverage:** Percentage of coverable source lines of code that are covered by tests

 Codacy displays the files in alphabetical order by default, but you can sort the list by each column to help you identify which files you should improve or refactor next.

 !!! note
-    [You can use the Codacy API](../codacy-api/examples/obtaining-code-quality-metrics-for-files.md) to generate reports or obtain code quality metrics for the files in your repositories in a more flexible way.
+    You can [use the Codacy API to generate reports or obtain code quality metrics](../codacy-api/examples/obtaining-code-quality-metrics-for-files.md) for the files in your repositories in a more flexible way.

 ![Files list](images/files.png)